Student Management

-At Lilydale High School our Principal team, Year Level teams and teachers work with students to ensure we have a safe and productive environment.
+At Lilydale High School, our Principal team, Year Level teams, and teachers work with students.
+They ensure we have a safe and productive environment.
 We have high expectations of behaviour from all of our students.
 Courteous and considerate behaviours are required not only in school, but whilst travelling to and from school.
 Students are representing LHS at all times when out in the community.

 Bell Times

 The school should be advised if a student is expected to be absent for more than two days.
 It is the responsibility of the student to check on and complete all work missing during absences.
-If a student is to be absent for any extended period of time, the parent or carer should notify the Sub-School Office or Home Group teacher.
+If a student is to miss an extended period, the parent or carer must notify the Sub-School Office.

 Attendance

 Students are expected to regularly attend school as per Education Department policy.
 There is a direct link between students’ school attendance and their level of school achievement.
 Parents and Carers are asked to ensure their son/daughter attends every school day.
 The school is required to monitor student attendance including receiving explanation from parents/carers for student absence and lateness.
-Year Level Co-ordination team members and Home Group teachers will be in contact to follow up approved and unapproved absences and any overall attendance concerns.
+Year Level Co-ordinators will be in contact to follow up approved and unapproved absences and any overall attendance concerns.

 Early Leavers Pass

-If it is necessary for a student to leave before the end of the school day, a signed note written by a parent or carer must be given to the relevant Sub School Office Assistant prior to recess for an Early Leavers Pass to be issued.
+If a student needs to leave before the school day ends, they must provide a signed note.
+The note should be written by a parent or carer.
+It must be given to the relevant Sub School Office Assistant prior to recess.
+This is required for issuing an Early Leavers Pass.

 Late to school

-Students are expected to be punctual for the start of school (8.40 am Home Group) and for each lesson.
-A student who is late for school must sign in at the Junior, Middle or Senior School Office and provide a satisfactory written note of explanation signed by a parent or carer to the Sub School Office Assistant.
+Students are expected to be punctual for the start of school and for each lesson.
+A student who is late for school (after 8.40 am) is required to sign in at the Junior, Middle or Senior School Office and provide a satisfactory written note of explanation signed by a parent or carer to the Sub School Office Assistant.
 A lunchtime detention will be given if such a note is not provided.

 Leaving the school grounds

-Students are not permitted to leave the grounds during school hours without prior approval from their Year Level Co-ordinator or an Assistant Principal.
+Students are not permitted to leave the grounds during school hours.
+They need prior approval from their Year Level Co-ordinator or an Assistant Principal.
 Students require a signed note which may be authenticated by contacting their parent/carer.

 Students Exiting

-Before a student is allowed to leave school, they must satisfactorily complete Year 10 and until the age of 17, they must be in some form of full-time training or employment.
+Before a student is allowed to leave school, they must satisfactorily complete Year 10.
+Until the age of 17, they must be in some form of full-time training or employment.

 Training options can include:

-Any students wishing to leave school before these requirements are met must put in a request for exemption to the Regional Director in consultation with Lilydale High School.
+Students who wish to leave school before meeting these requirements must request an exemption.
+They should put in a request to the Regional Director in consultation with Lilydale High School.

-All students leaving school before the end of Year 12 are required to fill in an EXIT FORM available from the School Office and complete a Careers interview.
+All students leaving school before the end of Year 12 must fill in an EXIT FORM.
+This form is available from the School Office.
+They also need to complete a Careers interview.

 In the case of transfer to another school, the new school and address should be indicated on the exit form.

-If you would like some advice on career pathways or training options, please book an appointment with the Careers Office on 9735 5644.
+If you want advice on career pathways, book an appointment with the Careers Office.
+You can also get information on training options.
+Call 9735 5644.

 Facial Jewellery

-Lilydale High School allows students to wear a stud or sleeper in the ear provided it does not infringe or breach School and Department of Education Health and Safety guidelines.
+Lilydale High School allows students to wear a stud or sleeper in the ear.
+This is allowed provided it does not infringe School and Department of Education Health and Safety guidelines.
+The guidelines must not be breached.

 Makeup, false nails, nail polish and excessive jewellery are NOT to be worn at school.